yabodetchou/AI-Powered-Dataset-Summarizer/README.md

 ## Project Structure

-AI-Powered-Dataset-Summarizer/
+	AI-Powered-Dataset-Summarizer
 	│
 	├── backend/        # Data processing and analysis logic ├── frontend/       # User interface
 	├── data/           # Sample datasets
 	├── .gitignore
 	└── README.md

 ## How It Works
 	- The backend processes the dataset and computes summary statistics
 	- An AI component generates a human-readable explanation of the dataset
 	- Results are returned and displayed in the frontend

   ## Tech Stack